Skip to contents

 #> ℹ Using binwidth = 6.4 based on data

-# the default type is column, datalabels are automatically
+# The default type is column; data labels are automatically

-# set in non-continuous types:
+# set for non-continuous types:

 admitted_patients |>